linnenschmidt/build-ng-packagr/README.md

 # Angular Build Architect for ng-packagr with asset handling

-The default Angular build architect for libraries uses ng-packagr.
-But ng-packagr doesn't copy assets of libraries.
+The default Angular build architect _@angular-devkit/build-ng-packagr_ for ng-packagr doesn't copy assets of libraries.
 Most library projects have assets which was mentioned here [/angular/angular-cli/issues/11071](https://github.com/angular/angular-cli/issues/11071#issuecomment-451271094).

-This Angular Build Architect solves the known issue of ng-packagr even if you only copy assets.
+This Angular Build Architect solves the known issue of _@angular-devkit/build-ng-packagr_ even if you only copy assets.

 ## How to install